Wayne RESA Brand and Style Guide

 Serif vs. Sans Serif Font

-In general, sans serif fonts look more modern and work well for signs and flyers.
-However, serif fonts can be less tiring to read in longer reports and documents.
+Sans serif fonts (like Arial) look modern and work well for signs, while serif fonts (like Times New Roman) can be easier to read in long-form reports.

 Spacing